YottaDB/YDBDoc/ProgGuide/opdebug.rst

 The optional keyword portion of the argument specifies the class of lines where ZSTEP pauses its execution, and XECUTEs the ZSTEP action specified by the optional action portion of the ZSTEP argument.
 If the action is specified, it must be an expression that evaluates to valid YottaDB code.
 If no action is specified, ZSTEP XECUTEs the code specified by the $ZSTEP intrinsic special variable; by default $ZSTEP has the value "B", which causes YottaDB to enter Direct Mode.

 ZSTEP actions, that include commands followed by a BREAK, perform the specified action, then enter Direct Mode.
 ZSTEP actions that do not include a BREAK perform the command action and continue execution.
-Use ZSTEP actions that issue conditional BREAKs and subsequent ZSTEPs to perform tasks such as test for changes in the value of a variable.
+Use ZSTEP actions that issue conditional BREAKs and subsequent ZSTEPs to perform tasks such as testing for changes in the value of a variable.

 Use ZSTEP to incrementally execute a routine or a series of routines.
 Execute any YottaDB command from Direct Mode at any ZSTEP pause.
 To resume normal execution, use ZCONTINUE.
 Note that ZSTEP arguments are keywords rather than expressions, and they do not allow indirection.